-New independent Directors are provided with a letter of appointment.
-Any Director who has served on the Board for more than nine years will offer himself for re-election annually.
+New Directors are provided with a letter of appointment.
+Every Director will offer himself for re-election annually.
 The requirements for the retirement of Directors are also contained in the Company's Articles of Association.
 There is no notice period and no provision for compensation upon early termination of appointment.